PeterAvelar/query_threads/README.md

 # query_threads
-Library for SQL filter data using threads for a smoth search.
+Library for SQL filter data using threads for a smoth search in Delphi 7.